imagej/imagej.github.io/_pages/2016-04-19_-_Writing_ImageJ2_Plugins__A_Beginners_Perspective.md

 -   Backup your project.
 -   Create a new project with name `NewMavenProject`.
 -   Close your original project.
--   Copy the `pom.xml` from {% include github org='imagej ' repo='minimal-ij1-plugin ' label='imagej/minimal-ij1-plugin ' %} or other appropriate template.
+-   Copy the `pom.xml` from {% include github org='imagej' repo='minimal-ij1-plugin' label='imagej/minimal-ij1-plugin' %} or other appropriate template.
 -   Modify the `pom.xml`'s project specific settings (e.g. project name, dependencies).
 -   Delete the `build.xml` and the whole `nbproject` folder.
 -   Move and rename the folder to `src/main/newproject` (`newproject` is the new name).